codebar/barcelona/organisers_meetings/2018-11-03@openbravo/Workshop-minutes.md

 * coach.
 D
 * keep contact in between sessions.
 A
 * become an host or help with host.
 A
-* help with networking, connectiong to other meetups.
+* help with networking, connecting to other meetups.
 A
 * lost interest.
 A

 #### Think